Black Esk Water Treatment Works, Boreland

 - Two year duration from Summer 2025

-Existing Water Treatment Works at Boreland
+Existing Black Esk Water Treatment Works

-Approx. location of new Water Treatment Works
+Approximate location of proposed Water Treatment Works

 Environmental advisors have been engaged and will be consulted regularly throughout the duration of the project.

 Prior to carrying out this work, an ecological survey was completed within the purchased land area.
-The area was inspected for badgers, raptors and any squirrel dreys and no evidence was found to indicate any activity within the working area.
+The area was inspected for badgers, raptors, and any squirrel dreys and no evidence was found to indicate any activity within the working area.
 We also carried out an archaeological assessment and concluded archaeological risk is low.

 As compensatory planting, nearly 3200 broadleaved trees will be planted at Ettrick, around 20 miles away.
 A further two hectares of native broadleaved woodland will be planted at Black Esk by the end of 2026 to replace the commercial woodland felled to facilitate the new works.
-The native woodland trees being replanted are not for commercial use and won’t be cut down when they reach maturity, unlike commercial trees.

 We are also exploring additional ways to enhance biodiversity on site.
 A biodiversity survey has already been conducted to identify potential improvements across the broader Black Esk area.